schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 Especially with CircumSpect, the traces I am generating quickly reach into the millions of `TracePacket` messages, and upwards of a gigabyte in size.
-This makes bundling them all into a single `Trace` message that gets encoded or decoded in a single pass infeasible, which lead me to dig into the encoding scheme to manually implement a streaming encoder and decoder.
+This makes bundling them all into a single `Trace` message that gets encoded or decoded in a single pass infeasible, which led me to dig into the encoding scheme to manually implement a streaming encoder and decoder.
 """
 template="blog_post.html"